The Church of Jesus Christ of Latter-day Saints in the United Arab Emirates: Missions

 The UAE is part of the Middle East/North Africa Area, the church's only ecclesiastical area without a mission.
 Members are encouraged to follow and obey the laws of the land.
 Proselyting, especially among Muslims, is prohibited in Middle Eastern countries.

 Temples

 On April 5, 2020, church president Russell M. Nelson announced that the government of the UAE had invited the church to construct a temple in Dubai.
 On October 26, 2021, David A. Bednar, along with other church leaders, visited the Expo 2020 area where the church announced the temple will be constructed.
 The temple is expected to serve 8,000 members living in two stakes in the Gulf states and a number of congregations in the Middle East, northern Africa, eastern Europe and western Asia.
 The property is expected to include a meetinghouse and the temple.
+As of December 2022, discussions between the LDS Church and local authorities concerning the temple plot and design were still underway.